-In conclusion, blastocyst culture and transfer of one or two embryos in IVF centers that are proficient with this technique currently offers the best balance between the chances of any pregnancy ensuing and the risks involved with a multiple pregnancy.
+- Blastocyst culture and transfer of one or two embryos in IVF centers that are proficient with this technique currently offers the best balance between the chances of having any pregnancy and the risks of multiple pregnancy.

 Cost of blastocyst transfer

-We are not currently charging extra for blastocyst transfer (for self-pay situations)Our current fees for IVF
+We are not currently charging extra for blastocyst transfer.Our current fees for IVF